 Embassy or Consulate of Brazil.

-Embassy of Brazil website
+Embassy or Consulate of Brazil (Canberra)

 Embassy or Consulate of the United States regarding visa requirements in advance of your travel.
-More information: our travel advice for the

-United States of America.
+Travel advice for the United States of America

 Brazilian children (including dual nationals) travelling alone or with one parent must carry a letter authorising travel from the non-travelling parent(s).
-The letter must be in Portuguese and certified by the Brazilian embassy or consulate in Australia or by the Juvenile Court in Brazil.
+The letter must be in Portuguese and certified by the Brazilian Embassy or consulate in Australia or by the Juvenile Court in Brazil.
 There is an office of the Juvenile Court at all airports in Brazil.